-So on my 'Getting Real' page I document my change in lifestyle that resulted in weight loss that I have been able to maintain for 3 years.
-But I thought it was about time that I devoted a page to the details what that lifestyle change actually meant.
+So on my 'Getting Real' page I documented my change in lifestyle that resulted in a weight loss that I have been able to maintain since.
+But I thought it was about time that I devoted a page to the details of what that lifestyle change actually meant.

 I always thought I ate a healthy diet.
 My typical day would probably have involved toast for breakfast, a sandwich of some description at lunch time probably followed by a low fat yogurt and then a mid-afternoon snack of a cereal/granola bar.
 My evening meal was then typically a pasta or rice dish or maybe a jacket potato with a filling, sometimes there might be pizza, sometimes there might be chips (but the oven variety because they're the healthy ones right?!) or maybe a curry or stir-fry.
 I enjoyed the occasional treat (although looking back it was probably more than occasional!); I enjoyed cake every now and then but I always had biscuits and snack chocolate bars in the house and one or two of those a day wouldn't hurt...would they?